madmachinations/home-assistant-alexa-shopping-list/README.md

 You can do this with the client script in this repository.

 So, if you have not done so already, download this repository first.

+**THE CLIENT SCRIPT IS RUN ON THE COMPUTER YOU ARE USING RIGHT NOW, NOT ON YOUR HOME ASSISTANT BOX AND NOT WITHIN THE RUNNING CONTAINER.
+YOU NEED TO DOWNLOAD THE FILES FROM THIS REPOSITORY TO YOUR COMPUTER, AND THE CLIENT SCRIPT IS INSIDE THE CLIENT FOLDER**

 Before we begin, you need to make sure your system has both `python3` and `pip3` installed.